 The Non-Executive of 48North Cannabis (NCNNF) is Buying Shares

-Yesterday, the Non-Executive of 48North Cannabis (NCNNF), James Cyrille Gervais, bought shares of NCNNF for $10K.
+Today, the Non-Executive of 48North Cannabis (NCNNF), Anne Darche, bought shares of NCNNF for $25.05K.

-This recent transaction increases James Cyrille Gervais’ holding in the company by 34% to a total of $31.53K.
-In addition to James Cyrille Gervais, 4 other NCNNF executives reported Buy trades in the last month.
+Following this transaction Anne Darche’s holding in the company was increased by 100% to a total of $40.04K.
+In addition to Anne Darche, 5 other NCNNF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>